All Episodes

 I mean, there's proof of what they were selling.

-Thousands of people trusted him and were uh gave permission to be recorded in their journeys in ESP and their classes because they trusted Mark and then he went and sold it for money and put it out in the world.
+You know, thousands of people trusted him and were gave permission to be recorded in their journeys in ESP and their classes because they trusted Mark.

-So when I think of who he was and how he promised, you know, good things and then betrayed the hundreds of people and like did bad things for them.
+So when I think of who he was and how he promised, you know, good things and then betrayed hundreds of people and like did bad things for them.

-Um, and then I see him justifying it and believing he's a hero.
+And then I see him justifying it and believing he's a hero.

-I feel you know uh I understand him.
+I feel, you know, I understand him.

-I know that the thing that Bonnie came and told him really like broke him down the middle, and he's like enamored with her and all of this.
+I know that the thing that Bonnie came and told him really like broke him down the middle and he's like enamored with her and all of this.

-And so, you know, I one of the things that I noticed about our culture today, and it's probably just an outcome of social media and the internet, is that if someone is found to have done something wrong, all of a sudden that person's personal brand becomes the wrong thing that they did, right?
+And so, you know, one of the things that I noticed about our culture today, and it's probably just an outcome of social media and the internet, is that if someone is found to have done something wrong, all of a sudden that person's personal brand becomes the wrong thing that they did, right?

-Like Pee Wee Herman could have been given millions of dollars to breast cancer research for decades, but all I know about him is that he got caught beaten off in an adult theater, right?
+Like, right, Pee Wee Herman could have been given millions of dollars to breast cancer research for decades, but all I know about him is that he got caught beaten off in an adult theater, right?

 It's the one bad thing he did that just like erases everything else about him.

-And so that was sort of why I was trying to kind of give Mark the benefit of the doubt.
+And so that was sort of why I was trying to kind of give Mark the benefit of the doubt here: if one believes that they've been involved in something that's just astronomically evil, and there is a reasonable argument.

-Let's like the Machiavellian approach.
+That's like the Machiavellian approach.

 Does the end justify the means?

-Like it doesn't necessarily make him a bad guy that he's doing these things, it he's just he could just be wrong, right?
+Like, it doesn't necessarily make him a bad guy that he's doing these things.

-I think unfortunately people believe on that, and some people are aware of it, some people are not.
+I think, unfortunately, people believe on that, and some people are aware of it, some people are not.

-They they refunded people, they took uh uh funds and uh extracted them from Nexium unlawfully, and there's even not only a police report in Vancouver, but an admission of guilt about it.
+And there's even not only a police report in Vancouver, but an admission of guilt about it.

-They committed crimes against Nexium, and the judge protected this record because they're doing the greater good, you know, they're they're taking down the devil, so the crime has been completely silenced what they did, even HBO sort of silenced it.
+They committed crimes against Nexium, and the judge protected this record because they're doing the greater good.

-I think deep down people know that the FBI planted the evidence, but the belief the subconscious belief that people have is you know, if the person is bad enough, then let us cheat on him.
+I mean, the same thing that happens with the tampering, you know, I think deep down, people know that the FBI planted the evidence, but the belief, the subconscious belief that people have is, you know, if the person is bad enough, then let us cheat on him.

-No due process, and that's what people believe.
+And that's what people believe.

 They don't admit to it, but it's true.

-Oh, so the prosecutor actually asks the defense attorney, so would you give the devil the benefit of the law?
+And the defense attorney asks the prosecutor, you know, oh, so the prosecutor actually asks the defense attorney, so would you give the devil the benefit of the law?

-And this is something that has happened already in the US, you know, even someone like Trump allegedly participated, or his administration on prosecuting Keith Unlawfully.
+And this is something that has happened already in the U.S. You know, even someone like Trump allegedly participated or his administration on prosecuting Keith unlawfully.

 Let's get him.

-And then the devil is turning round on us, even someone like Trump, you know, we allowed the FBI and federal prosecutors to commit crimes and to plant evidence because the man is so hated, we just want him in jail.
+Even someone like Trump, you know, we allow the FBI and federal prosecutors to commit crimes and to plant evidence because the man is so hated.

 And what we have now is the FBI can plant evidence on us.